Marinos Ouzounidis: Managerial career

 When he finished his career as a football player, Ouzounidis managed the team of Kappadokes Alexandoupolis (Greek Fourth Division) as head coach.

 Later, in the 2005–06 season, he served as an assistant manager in Xanthi.
-In May 2006 he became the manager at APOEL.
-His first season was a very good one finishing first and winning the Championship three games before the end of the season.
+In May 2006, he became the manager at APOEL.
+His first season was a very good one finishing first and winning the championship three games before the end of the season.
 His team also reached the semi-finals of the Cypriot Cup.
 He resigned from APOEL during the second season, after four draws and three defeats in the first 15 games.

 He accepted an offer from AEL on 9 May 2008.
-In his first season at AEL he was very successful driving the team in to the playoffs and securing a spot in the next Europa League.
-His record in the first year seemed to confirm AEL chairman Piladakis' idea on using young Greek coaches to lead the team to success.
-Unfortunately his second year at AEL began badly as the team was knocked out in the first qualifying round of the Europa League and on 22 February 2010 the young coach was sacked because Larissa had found themselves just above the relegation zone.
+In his first season at AEL, he was very successful driving the team into the playoffs and securing a spot in the next season's UEFA Europa League.
+His record in the first year seemed to confirm AEL chairman Piladakis' idea of using young Greek coaches to lead the team to success.
+His second year at AEL began badly as the team was knocked out in the first qualifying round of the UEFA Europa League, and on 22 February 2010, the young coach was sacked after the club had found themselves just above the relegation zone.
 On 9 August, Ouzounidis signed a contract with Iraklis.
-On 31 January 2011, with the club being only three points above relegation he resigned from his position as manager.
+On 31 January 2011, with the club being only three points above relegation, he resigned from his position as manager.
 In May 2011, Ouzounidis returned to Skoda Xanthi, where he stayed until September 2012, resigning his post after suffering a 3−0 home loss vs. PAOK.

-In the summer of 2013, Ouzounidis took over management of Superleague side Platanias, but left the club toward the end of 2013.
-In January 2014, he was appointed manager of fellow Cretan top tier club Ergotelis, replacing Giannis Petrakis in mid season.
+In the summer of 2013, Ouzounidis took over management of Super League side, Platanias, but left the club toward the end of 2013.
+In January 2014, he was appointed manager of fellow Cretan top tier club, Ergotelis, replacing Giannis Petrakis in mid-season.
 He led the club to a 7th-place finish, the best in club history, accumulating a record 44 points (tied with 6th place local rival OFI).
 He left the club after the end of the 2013−14 season.

-In December 2014, Ouzounidis was appointed as manager of Panionios, with which he had a high rate of success over two domestic campaigns, having recorded 28 wins and 20 draws over 70 games he was in charge for.
+In December 2014, Ouzounidis was appointed as manager of Panionios, with which he had a high rate of success over two domestic campaigns, having recorded 28 wins and 20 draws in 70 games.
 On 10 August 2016, his contract with the club was terminated unilaterally, mainly because of disloyalty issues raised by the board, due to Ouzounidis simultaneously being in talks with Olympiacos over a potential career move.